zigtools/zls/README.md

 Then, you can use the `zls` executable in an editor of your choice that has a Zig language server client!

-*Note: `zls` itself must be built using the master branch of zig currently due to a bug in `std.json` which was [fixed](https://github.com/ziglang/zig/pull/5167) after 0.6.0 was released, as well as various parser changes that have happened since.*

 ### Configuration Options

 You can configure zls by providing a zls.json file.